Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

-For concreteness, consider the simplest non-trivial feasibility set $\calF=\big\{ \{i\} \mid i\in [n] \big\}$, where we wish to select a single element.
-Clearly, without any form of randomness, this problem is completely trivial, by selecting the element $i\in[n]$ that maximizes $f(\{ i \})$.
-Now, instead, consider a setting where the value of each element $i\in [n]$ is represented by a non-negative random variable $X_i$, drawn independently from some known element-dependent distribution.
-How should our algorithm decide which element to select when only the outcomes of a restricted subset of random variables may be observed?
-Formally, in the \emph{\ProbeMax} problem, we are allowed to \emph{probe} a set $S \subseteq [n]$ of at most $k$ elements, with the goal of maximizing the expected highest probed value, i.e., $\expar{ \max_{i \in S} X_i }$.
-Interestingly, due to the specific nature of randomness involved, this problem can be defined in two ways, depending on whether the algorithm probes the set $S$ \emph{adaptively} or \emph{non-adaptively}.
-Here, by ``adaptively'' we mean that the required algorithm is a \emph{policy} (decision tree) that sequentially decides on the next element to be probed depending on the outcomes observed up until that point in time.
-In contrast, a non-adaptive algorithm would decide on the set of elements to probe a-priori, without observing any outcomes.
-Surprisingly, even for this seemingly-simple problem, finding the optimal non-adaptive solution is known to be NP-hard~\cite{CHLLLL-NIPS16,GGM-TALG10} and it is believed that finding the optimal adaptive policy is \#P (or even PSPACE) hard~\cite{FLX-ICALP18}.
-As such, the natural question is: Can we find in polynomial time near-optimal adaptive and non-adaptive solutions?
+For concreteness, consider an interviewing scenario where a firm wishes to hire one of $n$ candidates.
+This setting corresponds to the simplest non-trivial feasibility set $\calF=\{ \{i\} \mid i\in [n] \}$.
+Clearly, without any form of randomness, the problem is trivial, as we can hire the highest value candidate.
+Now, suppose the value of each candidate $i$ is represented by a non-negative random variable $X_i$ independently drawn from some known \emph{element-dependent} distribution.
+If we can only afford conducting $k<n$ interviews, which candidates should be interviewed?
+Formally, in the \emph{\ProbeMax} problem we \emph{probe} a set $S \subseteq [n]$ of size at most $k$, with the goal of maximizing the expected highest probed value, i.e., $\expar{ \max_{i \in S} X_i }$.
+Interestingly, due to its specific nature of randomness, this problem can be defined in two different ways, depending on whether the algorithm probes the set $S$ \emph{adaptively} or \emph{non-adaptively}.
+Here, ``adaptive'' means that the required algorithm is a \emph{policy} (decision tree) that sequentially decides on the next element to be probed depending on the outcomes observed up until then.
+In contrast, a non-adaptive algorithm would decide on the set of elements to be probed a-priori, without observing any outcomes.
+Surprisingly, even for this seemingly-simple problem, identifying an optimal non-adaptive solution is known to be NP-hard~\cite{CHLLLL-NIPS16,GGM-TALG10} and it is believed that finding the optimal adaptive policy is \#P (or even PSPACE) hard~\cite{FLX-ICALP18}.
+As such, the natural question is: Can we efficiently compute near-optimal adaptive and non-adaptive solutions?